bbauska/W3Cx-5of5/README.md

   alt="HTML, red circle in JSBin." />
 </p>

-Consider the figure above.
+<p>Consider the figure above.
 It contains a single html element.
+It turns
-It turns out this includes within it the entire content of your html file.
-If you click on the &quot;html&quot; red node, you&apos;ll find that it contains two components, a head and a body.
+out this includes within it the entire content of your html file.
+If you click on the &quot;html&quot; red node, you&apos;ll find that it contains two components, a head and a body.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 47. html tree structure (38) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">